Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification: Experiment

 \subsection{Comparison With State-of-the-Art PEFT Methods}

-To evaluate the effectiveness of the proposed adapter, we conducted extensive comparative experiments against several state-of-the-art parameter-efficient fine-tuning (PEFT) methods, including the SAM Adapter\cite{wu2023medicalsamadapteradapting}, LoRA\cite{Hu_2022_LoRA}, Conv-LoRA\cite{zhong2024convolutionmeetsloraparameter}, and the Earth Adapter\cite{hu2025earthadapterbridgegeospatialdomain}.
-These approaches represent diverse strategies for adapting large-scale models like SAM2, with different focuses on domain specificity and parameter efficiency, as summarized in Table~\ref{tab:adapter_comparison_peft}.
+To evaluate the effectiveness of the proposed adapter, we conduct extensive comparative experiments against several state-of-the-art parameter-efficient fine-tuning (PEFT) methods, including the SAM Adapter~\cite{wu2023medicalsamadapteradapting}, LoRA~\cite{hu2021loralowrankadaptationlarge}, Conv-LoRA~\cite{zhong2024convolutionmeetsloraparameter}, and the Earth Adapter~\cite{hu2025earthadapterbridgegeospatialdomain}.
+All implementations are based on SAM2, ensuring a consistent backbone for fair comparison.
+These approaches represent diverse strategies for adapting SAM2, with different focuses on domain specificity and parameter efficiency.
+The comparison results are shown in Table~\ref{tab:adapter_comparison_peft}.

-\textbf{Limitations of LoRA and Conv-LoRA.} Our experimental results show that both LoRA and Conv-LoRA achieve competitive performance with remarkably low parameter overhead.
-LoRA, which leverages low-rank decomposition for efficient adaptation, is widely adopted for lightweight fine-tuning tasks.
-However, due to its linear structure, it exhibits limited capability in modeling the spatial complexity of high-resolution remote sensing scenes, which often involve multi-scale objects, intricate semantics, and fine-grained textures.
-To address this limitation, Conv-LoRA enhances the original LoRA design by incorporating convolutional layers to strengthen local feature extraction.
-This modification improves its ability to model small objects and boundary details, leading to noticeable performance gains.
-Nonetheless, despite these improvements, Conv-LoRA still lacks the representational capacity to fully exploit the potential of high-resolution remote sensing imagery, particularly in capturing complex spatial-frequency interactions, leaving room for further enhancement.
+\textbf{Limitations of LoRA-Based Methods.} Our experimental results show that both LoRA and Conv-LoRA achieve competitive performance with very low parameter overhead.
+LoRA leverages low-rank decomposition for efficient adaptation and is widely used in lightweight fine-tuning tasks.
+However, due to its linear structure, it has limited ability to capture the spatial complexity of high-resolution remote sensing scenes, which often contain multi-scale objects, intricate semantics, and fine-grained textures.
+To mitigate this limitation, Conv-LoRA extends the original LoRA design by incorporating convolutional layers to enhance local feature extraction.
+This modification improves its capacity to model small objects and boundary details, resulting in measurable performance gains.
+Nevertheless, despite these improvements, Conv-LoRA still falls short in fully exploiting the potential of high-resolution remote sensing imagery, particularly in capturing multi-scale spatial structures and fine-grained textures, which indicates the need for further refinement.

-\textbf{Limitations of Earth Adapter and SAM Adapter.} The Earth Adapter, although specifically designed for remote sensing tasks, attempts to decouple frequency components without incorporating targeted spatial modeling mechanisms.
-This results in relatively high parameter consumption and unsatisfactory performance.
-The SAM Adapter, originally developed for medical image segmentation, shows moderate adaptability when transferred to remote sensing domains.
-However, due to the increased complexity and resolution of remote sensing data, it struggles to effectively model fine-grained structures and semantic variations.